Tutorial One: Creating Community Microbiome Models

 installed on your system:

-**IMPORTANT: This step is time-consuming and only advised for those with a desktop set up with a minimum of X RAM, X CPU.
-If you are working on a computer that does not meet these requirements you can skip to the next section: 'Creating Community Microbiome Models'
+**IMPORTANT: This step is time-consuming and only advised for those with a desktop set up with a minimum of 20GB RAM, multicore >2.5GHz CPU, and 100GB of free disk space.
+If working on a computer that does not meet these requirements you can skip to the next section: 'Creating Community Microbiome Models' or expect >1day of run time.

 Introduction

 This tutorial is part of a series to support the use of the Persephone pipeline.
 This tutorial goes through the steps of the overall pipeline that interact directly with the Sequence Conversion (SeqC) pipeline.
 SeqC is a Docker-based bioinformatic environment with the purpose of providing a standardised, efficient, and portable means to generate the microbial taxonomic inputs for the rest of Persephone from raw sequencing data.
-SeqC performs quality control of fastq files with Kneaddata [1], taxonomic assignment to reads with a combination of Kraken2 [2] and bracken [3]--using custom assignment databases derived from AGORA2 [4] and or APOLLO [5], and additional configuration with MARS [6].
+SeqC performs quality control of fastq files with Kneaddata [4], taxonomic assignment to reads with a combination of Kraken2 [5] and bracken [6]--using custom assignment databases derived from AGORA2 [2] and or APOLLO [7], with configuration to accommodate MARS [1].
+Sequencing files and a text file containing the unique identifiers of the files are placed in the seqc_input subdirectory and then ouputs are generated to seqc_output, prior to being relocated for additional steps of Persephone.

 Section 1: Environment Preparation